CamposTaPro/Keepass2John/README.md

 ## Features
 - Extracts outer headers from KDBX 4 files using Argon2 as the KDF.
-- Converts extracted parameters into a format compatible with John the Ripper.
+- Converts extracted parameters into a format compatible with John the Ripper and Hashcat.

 ## Motivation
 This script was primarily developed for research purposes, facilitating the analysis of the KDBX format and its security aspects.